sophist0/delete_bot/README.md

 ## notes

     - I doubt this bot will work out of the box.
-For one the selenium and your browser has to be configured to work together.
+For one the selenium and your browser have to be configured to work together.

     - What I am saying is I haven't tested this on anything but my machine so it will require some jiggering to get working.

+    - If the load browser test runs you should be good, but if it doesn't then it still might work with Chrome.

     - Eventually I'll containerize this bot so it will run out of the box if you have docker.